Mohamed Abdirisak

 The program is open to rising undergraduate sophomores, juniors, and seniors interested in exploring the field of health services research.

-The SUMR 2024 program will run for 12 weeks, beginning May 28, 2024 through August 16, 2024.
+The SUMR 2025 program will run for 12 weeks, beginning May 27, 2025 and ending on August 15, 2025.

-The GEAR UP 2024 program will run for 15 months concurrently with SUMR.
+The GEAR UP 2025 program will run for 15 months concurrently with SUMR.
 Those who wish to apply for GEAR UP should complete a SUMR application and indicate in the application form your desire to be considered for GEAR UP.

 The SUMR and GEAR UP application timeline will be the same.

-Once you click the link to apply to “2024 Summer Undergraduate Mentored Research Program/Get Experience in Aging Research Undergraduate Program”, you will be prompted to sign in or create an Interfolio/Dossier account.
+Once you click the link to apply to “2025 Summer Undergraduate Mentored Research Program/Get Experience in Aging Research Undergraduate Program”, you will be prompted to sign in or create an Interfolio/Dossier account.
 Interfolio/Dossier is the platform through which you will upload various parts of your application and allow you to track the progress of your application to SUMR/GEAR UP.
 If you are creating a new Dossier account, make sure to select the free option.
-You can also create/sign into a Dossier account Here.
+You can also create/sign into a Dossier account here.

 We recommend that you begin the application process early as it may take longer than you would expect.
 Allow enough time for completing your online application, and gathering and submitting all of your materials, including two references.